brunohce/SimplENM/README.md

 2) if you want to run more scenarios you just have to copy, paste and change object's names so it doesn't overwrite other scenario's objects.

-All you have to do is **set the variables and records path and it's good to go!** You should look into the tuning parameters, though, I will mention them latter.
+All you have to do is **set the variables and records path and it's good to go!** You should look into the tuning parameters, though, I will mention them latter<br><br>

-<br><br>
 To run the script you'll need a data folder in your working directory/root folder, the result folders are created automatically.
 The structure of data folder is as follows (you can also see sdmfolder_example.zip file):